mochajs/mocha/README.md

 - Mocha could use a hand with [these issues](https://github.com/mochajs/mocha/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
 - The [maintainer's handbook](https://github.com/mochajs/mocha/blob/master/MAINTAINERS.md) explains how things get done

-Finally, come [chat with the maintainers](https://gitter.im/mochajs/contributors) on Gitter if you want to help with:
+Finally, come [chat with the maintainers on Discord](https://discord.gg/KeDn2uXhER) if you want to help with:

 - Triaging issues, answering questions
 - Review, merging, and closing pull requests